Menu Close

 Charging a phone with another phone is officially called Reverse Wireless Charging or Wireless Powershare.
 You simply place the back of your phone against someone else’s.
 If both devices support it AND the feature is enabled, charging begins automatically.

-Depending on the brand, you’ll find the feature under names like Battery Share, Wireless Reverse Charging or Wireless Reverse Charging.
+Depending on the brand, you’ll find the feature under names such as Battery Share, Wireless Reverse Charging or Wireless Reverse Charging.
 You enable it through Settings > Battery.

 Can you share battery with an iPhone?